cloudflare/stpyv8/docs/source/api/engine.rst

 :py:meth:`JSEngine.terminateThread`     Forcefully terminate execution of a JavaScript thread
 ======================================= =====================================================

 Compile Script and Control Engine
 ---------------------------------

-When you use :py:meth:`JSEngine.compile` compile a Javascript code, the v8 engine will parse the sytanx and store the AST in a :py:class:`JSScript` object.
-You could execute it with :py:meth:`JSScript.run` or access the source code with :py:attr:`JSScript.source` later.
+When you use the method :py:meth:`JSEngine.compile` to compile a Javascript code, the V8 engine will parse the syntax and store the AST in a :py:class:`JSScript` object.
+You could then execute it with the method :py:meth:`JSScript.run` or access the source code with the attribute :py:attr:`JSScript.source`.

 .. testcode::